 There is one small issue that could occur when using coconut oil and condoms.
 If your partner’s manhood is covered in coconut oil BEFORE the condom goes on, there is the possibility of the condom sliding off.
 (I told you it was slippery stuff).
 Anyway, it is a good idea to make sure your partner’s manhood is coconut oil free before putting that puppy on.
 Then you won’t have anything to worry about.

 One warning before we move along…you *may* associate adult time with the smell of coconuts which could produce involuntary responses when you are in the presence of coconut fragrances.
 Hee hee.
 I joke.
 Sort of.

-Coconut oil is more than just a lubrication for fun-filled adult rendezvous.
+Homemade natural lubricant isn’t just for fun-filled adult rendezvous.
 If you are a woman who is experiencing any sort of vaginal dryness, you can use coconut oil to restore moisture as needed.
 This is particularly good for women in the throes of menopause!
 It can literally be the answer to prayers.

 There is one more piece of information that I do need to share with you before I head off to take a cold shower.
 (Just kidding…this post wasn’t THAT exciting!)

 Some women MAY experience a negative change in their vaginal flora when using coconut oil lube.
 Since coconut oil is such a powerhouse, there is a possibility that if you had some unwanted bacteria or yeast, the coconut oil will destroy it along with some of the good bacteria.
 If you notice a “negative” reaction to using coconut oil, try placing some probiotic powder up your womanhood to restore the balance of healthy bacteria.
 Lay off the coconut oil for a couple of weeks while things even out.